abiodundotdev/moniapp/README.md

 ## Their is a app_release.apk in the master repo.
 Which is the built apk

+Every directory has a barrel file which exports every file in that directory

 ## The app could not be completed because i started late